-Selected students will be invited for an on-campus (or virtual) interview (see below).
+Selected students will be invited for a virtual interview (see below).

 After the initial assessment, selected applicants are invited to a formal interview.
 After the interview, the Admission Committee reviews the applicant files and make recommendations to the program director.
 Applicants are notified as soon as final admission decisions are made.